vert-x/mod-lang-ceylon/README.md

 - Allow to resolve maven repositories ?
 - SharedMap and SharedSet : inherit Ceylon stuff again
 - test a module deployed in a repository
+- config a particular Verticle as a Ceylon module could contain several Verticle

 ## Build instructions